Misaligned gas acquisition as a formation pathway of S0 galaxies: data analysis

-MaNGA is an IFS survey in the fourth-generation Sloan Digital Sky Survey \citep[SDSS-IV]{blanton_sloan_2017}, which provides a representative sample of 9456 unique galaxies covering redshift $0.01<z<0.15$ \citep{wake_sdss_2017} in the internal Product Launch-10 of MaNGA survey (MPL-10).
-The MaNGA targets are divided into `primary' and `secondary', where the radial coverage is out to $\sim1.5$ effective radius ($R_e$, Petrosian 50 percent light radius) for primary sample and $\sim2.5R_e$ for secondary sample \citep{yan_sdss_2016}.
-The Data Analysis Pipeline \citep[DAP]{westfall_data_2019} of MaNGA provides the measurements of stellar kinematics, nebular emission-line kinematics, and spectral indices such as 4000{\AA} break ($\mathrm{D}_n4000$).
-We stack the spectra with median signal-to-noise ratio (S/N) of flux larger than 2 within the MaNGA bundle to measure the global $\mathrm{D}_n4000$.
+MaNGA is one of three programmes in the fourth-generation SDSS (SDSS-IV) which starts on July 2014 \citep{bundy_overview_2015, drory_manga_2015, yan_sdss_2016, blanton_sloan_2017}.
+The science goal of MaNGA is to better understand how galaxies evolve and what regulates the star-formation, and it provides the spatially resolved spectroscopy with an unprecedented sample of $\sim$10,000 nearby galaxies at a spatial resolution of $\sim$1$\,\mathrm{kpc}$ at median redshift $z\sim0.03$.
+The targets are divided into `primary' and `secondary' samples, where the radial coverage is out to $\sim1.5$ effective (half-light) radius $R_e$ for the primary sample and $\sim2.5R_e$ for the secondary sample \citep{yan_sdss_2016}.
+The Data Reduction Pipeline \citep[DRP]{law_data_2016} offers sky-subtracted and flux-calibrated 3D spectra of each galaxy, while the Data Analysis Pipeline \citep[DAP]{westfall_data_2019} analyzes DRP-processed spectra to measure the stellar kinematics, nebular emission-line kinematics, and spectral indices such as $\mathrm{D}_n4000$.

+The global stellar mass ($M_*$) are obtained from the NASA-Sloan Atlas\footnote{\url{http://nsatlas.org/}} \citep[NSA;][]{blanton_improved_2011} which is estimated from the spectral energy distribution (SED) fitting using the $K$-correction code.
+The global $\mathrm{D}_n4000$ is obtained by stacking the spectra with a median spectral signal-to-noise ratio (S/N) per pixel greater than 2 across the entire MaNGA bundle.